scuzzydude/asimov/asimov.md

 The *New Titanic* voyages, a fairy tale vacation for the romantic, is the hottest ticket in town.
 Everybody has something special in their life, if they're willing to share it with the world, they might end up with a free cruise.
 It's the floating version of the Hallmark channel, with a genuine old-world royal wedding on every voyage.

-Zoey's heart can go on.[^15]
+Zoey's heart can go on.[^14]

 ##### Reality Check

 Does this seem ridiculous?
 I agree, a bit indulgent.
 The only part I don't think is ridiculous is that *Titanic* related scoot could be worth 7% of the world's genius wealth.
 Why?
 Which are the strongest values across cultures?
 I have no idea.
 I do know that canine-based meme coins have shared values at the time of writing over \$80 billion.
 Based on what?
-No idea.
 I'm sure there are more people who've been touched in some way by *Titanic* than have been licked or sniffed by Shibu Inu.

 I have no idea why Titanic invaded the collective consciousness of the world in the nineties and took root. *Titanic* wasn't a new story -- I knew about the sinking of the Titanic before the movie came out, and obviously, so did James Cameron.